tel: +48 888 99 98 98

 • Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.

-• Wide application in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical devices and other advanced devices.
+• Wide application in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment and other modern machines.

 Disadvantages of neodymium magnets: